bede/kindel/README.md

 # Kindel – indel-aware offline consensus calling for nucleotide alignments
 [![PyPI version](https://badge.fury.io/py/kindel.svg)](https://badge.fury.io/py/kindel)

-Kindel is a simple consensus caller which takes a SAM/BAM file as input and generates a *single chromosome* consensus sequence in fasta format.
-Unlike similar tools it correctly reconciles small indels described in CIGAR fields. **An experimental feature `--fix-gaps` can also reconcile longer gaps and consensus indels by leveraging context from unaligned (soft-clipped) regions of sequences.**
+Kindel is a simple consensus caller which takes a headed SAM/BAM file as input and generates a *single chromosome* consensus in fasta format.
+Unlike similar tools it correctly reconciles small indels described in CIGAR fields. **An experimental feature `--fix-gaps` can reconcile longer gaps and consensus insertions by leveraging context from unaligned (soft-clipped) regions of sequences.**

 Existing consensus calling approaches are complicated and often involve a variant calling step.
-While an [elegant and sophisticated streaming approach](https://github.com/karel-brinda/ococo) was recently released, it cannot reconcile indels.
+While an [elegant streaming approach](https://github.com/karel-brinda/ococo) was recently released, it cannot reconcile indels.

 ## Installation